alban-read/rust_rpg/Writerside2/topics/Copilot.md

 Additionally, to Copilot, I am using JetBrains RustRover and the early preview of Jetbrains WriterSide.

-Both of these are highly assistive tools.
+Both of these are highly assistive tools, and they work well together.

 The Copilot extension integrates with RustRover, providing completion, code creation, and chat features.